 Greenville, like much of western Pennsylvania, has rural geography, and primarily a Caucasian population.
 Many residents have German ancestry and ties to the reformed traditions.
-Greenville also is home to Thiel College, a small liberal arts college, the Greenville Symphony, Greenville Community Theatre, Senior Center and is developing a recreational facility.
+Residents relied for decades on the various manufacturing employers related to the steel industry, most of which have now closed.
+Greenville also is home to a small liberal arts college.
 Greenville now is focused to redefine itself in order to support and grow the community.
-The next pastor at Zion's will honor beloved traditions and inspire the congregation to meet needs in Greenville, and to welcome new ideas.
+The next pastor at Zion's will honor beloved traditions and inspire the congregation to meet needs in Greenville, and to welcome new customs.